The Prophet of Islam and the Jews

 This article discusses Jewish and Muslim historical events and Islamic principles relevant to the mutual benefits of Jews and Muslims.
 Furthermore, the divine laws and historical events prove acceptance, consideration, and collaboration are core Islamic principles.

-Given some hostilities between the Muslims and the Jews that occurred during and after the life of the Prophet (p), the causes were not because of the standards of the faith, but rather the breaking of covenants as seen later in this writing.
+Given some hostilities between the Muslims and the Jews that occurred during and after the life of the Prophet (p), the causes were not because of the standards of the faith but rather the breaking of covenants, as seen later in this writing.
 Modern hostility between the Jews and Muslims is about the conflict in Palestine.
 There is always hope that peace will prevail in the region.
 Next are some of the universal Islamic principles relevant to the topic.
-The author invites the viewers to read “More in Common than you Think – A Bridge Between Islam and Christianity by Dr. William Baker, a Christian Scholar, and Archaeologist.
+The author invites the viewers to read “More in Common than You Think – A Bridge Between Islam and Christianity by Dr. William Baker, a Christian Scholar and Archaeologist.
 The book outlines much of the common grounds of the three creeds.

 Conviction, not Compulsion (Freedom of Belief)